gmelo138/workflow-automation/README.md

 - **Redis**: The project uses Redis for queue management, enabling efficient handling of asynchronous tasks and workflows.
 Redis provides a fast and reliable message broker, allowing the application to process tasks such as executing workflow actions in the background, thereby improving responsiveness and performance.
 This is particularly important for workflows that involve multiple steps or external API calls.

+- **BullMQ**: The repository utilizes BullMQ for job processing and retries, providing a powerful mechanism to manage background jobs efficiently.
+BullMQ allows the application to enqueue jobs, handle retries automatically, and manage job states, ensuring that tasks can be retried in case of failures.

 Together, these technologies create a powerful and flexible workflow automation system that can adapt to various user requirements while maintaining high performance and reliability.
 The modular nature of the application, combined with robust data management and testing practices, positions it for scalability and ease of maintenance as the project grows.

 ## Project Setup